 - Extend your arms up by your ears and simultaneously raise your legs from a 45-degree angle from the floor.
 This hollow-hold is the starting position.

-- Next, sweep your arms down hug your knees into your chest.
+- Next, sweep your arms around your knees into your chest.

 - Pause here for a moment, then sweep your arms back overhead and return to the start position.